neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod_part2.md

 ## ⚡ Step 1: Running Docker commands with Bash Aliases

-To simplify running and shutting down the project, migrations, admin commands, etc., add these aliases to your `.bashrc` or wherever you stash your alias's, usually located in `"${HOME}/.bashrc"`:
+To simplify running and shutting down the project, migrations, admin commands, etc., add these aliases to your .bashrc or wherever you stash your alias's, usually located in "${HOME}/.bashrc".
+(There's much better ways to do this but I'm keeping it spaghetti for this guide ☺️ ) :

 ```bash
 # ~/.bashrc